1mackenziekyle/cover-letters/README.md

 - once you have Robocorp extension on VS Code, open this project and use 'Robocorp: Run Robot' command from VS Code's Command Palette (Ctrl+Shift+P)
 - once you run it, copy the initial command and replace the first command under 'Run python' on GenerateCoverLetters.sh, which can be done easily through VS Code.
 It should look similar.
 - Run the run.sh file from your file explorer or use command "./run.sh" or "Bash run.sh" in your Bash terminal.

+## How it Works:

+This project:

+- Uses Python and Robot Framework for navigating through login screens and authentication.
+- Uses Pandas for fetching and storing data from the Job Board
+- Runs a Node.js program that calls the Python script and handles data in JSON from the python script
+- Uses docxtemplater to generate the .docx files from a template

 ## Important: